Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 The Chaos of Unstructured AI Usage

-Test coverage varied from comprehensive to non-existent
+Test coverage ranged from thorough to non-existent

 The Root Cause: Implementation-First Thinking

-This approach has several problems:
+This approach has four problems:

 The Spec-Driven TDD Workflow for Claude Code